top of page

 A Father-Daughter Cinematic Endeavor

-Driven by a passion to establish cinematic, narrative storytelling in Lancaster, PA, Dadley Productions is founded by Bradley Hawkins, and daughter, Sarah Hawkins.
+Driven by a passion for establishing cinematic narrative storytelling in Lancaster, PA, Dadley Productions was founded in 2016 by Bradley Hawkins and his daughter, Sarah Hawkins.

-Bradley Hawkins, a former film studies and humanities teacher, is a multi-award-winning director, best known for his coming-of-age family drama, Calf Rope, and his comedy-fantasy, Filling In.
-Sarah Hawkins, is an emerging award-winning producer in Los Angeles, best known for her activism for gender equality in Hollywood through her eight-part series, Or Die Trying.
+Bradley Hawkins, a former film studies and humanities teacher, is a multi-award-winning director, best known for his coming-of-age family drama, Calf Rope, and his psychological thriller, Night Voices.
+Sarah Hawkins is an emerging award-winning producer in Los Angeles, best known for her activism for gender equality in Hollywood through her eight-part web series, Or Die Trying.

-Bradley Hawkins and daughter, Sarah Hawkins, first teamed up on a project together with the comedy short film, ROLLER COASTER, based on a true story about a harrowing audition experience Sarah went on in 2014.
-This first-time film collaboration as father and daughter ended up being a film festival darling, winning 30 film awards across the country.
+Bradley Hawkins and daughter, Sarah Hawkins, first teamed up on the comedy short film, Roller Coaster, based on a true story about a harrowing audition experience Sarah went on in 2014.
+This first-time father-daughter film collaboration became a film festival darling, winning 30 film awards from coast to coast.

-After the success of Roller Coaster, the father-daughter team morphed from a director/actor professional relationship to a director/producer pairing with the comedy-fantasy, FILLING IN, in 2017 which won 61
+After the success of Roller Coaster, the father-daughter team morphed from a director/actor professional relationship to a director/producer pairing with the comedy-fantasy, Filling In, in 2017, which won over 60

 bottom of page